TechEmpower/FrameworkBenchmarks/frameworks/Java/beyondj/README.md

 This is using several [BeyondJ projects](http://beyondj.com/dist/docs/README.html) to build an application.

-## How to run this app locally
+## How to run this app

 You can easily run this sample application
 For that, simply run:

-    java -jar beyondj.jar
+    java -jar beyondj-launcher/target/beyondj.jar &

 ## Guides
 * [Building a service](http://beyondj.com/dist/docs/README.html)